MediBoss/SDA/README.md

 ## Overview

-Simple iOS Dictioanry app using the Oxford API to fetch nouns, verbs, pronouns, adjectives and retriving their definitions and category that i built during my first week at Make School.
+Simple, Lightweight, and easy-to-use iOS Dictioanry app that uses the Oxford RESTFul API to fetch nouns, verbs, pronouns, adjectives and retriving their definitions and category.

 ## Todo